luevano/luevano.xyz/blog/src/a/vpn_server_with_openvpn.md

 explicit-exit-notify 1
 ```

 `#` and `;` are comments.
-Read each and every line, you might want to change some stuff (like the logging).
+Read each and every line, you might want to change some stuff (like the logging), specially the first line which is your server public IP.

-Now, we need to enable *packet forwarding*, which can be enabled on the interface level or globally (you can check the different options with `sysctl -a | grep forward`).
+Now, we need to enable *packet forwarding* (so we can access the web while connected to the VPN), which can be enabled on the interface level or globally (you can check the different options with `sysctl -a | grep forward`).
 I'll do it globally, run:

 ```sh
 sysctl net.ipv4.ip_forward=1